anfe67/EUROBIS-QC/DEV_NOTES.md

 But point is in see (Mediterranean, near Genoa) and coordinates are valid, so even if the bits are slightly misaligned, these records do not compute ...
 ```
 2. What tables do we have to work on?
 How to associate data?
+Tables with the QC field are:
+   - dp_eurobis (25M records)
+   - eurobis
+   - eurobis_geo
+   - eurobis_eventcore_occrec
+   - what about **eurobis_eventcore_eventrec**
+   - eurobis_harvest
+   - what about **eurobis_harvest_eventcore_eventrec**
+   - what about **eurobis_harvest_measurementorfact** and all the MOF tables?
+   - eurobis_schelde
+   - what about **ices, ices_eggs_occurrences and ices_eggs_emof**

-3. How do I find the Areas for QC 9 ?
+3. How do I find the Areas to test for QC 9 ?
 (Saw a Bounding Box somewhere)
 4. Measurement of Facts type tables do not have QC.
 I suppose we need to add it
 5. Measurement of Facts have sometimes SEX (MeasurementTypeID=http://vocab.nerc.ac.uk/collection/P01/current/ENTSEX01/).
 Do we need to apply QC 17?
 I suppose so...
-6.
+6. eurobis_measurementorfact_type can be used to fill the lookup database (true?)
+7. what is ices (37 M records)
+8. Mappings.
+In table QC there are queries for updating the QC fields on the DB.
+I believe at least one (17) is wrong.
+In this respect, what is the mapping between sex (here 'M','F','H','I','U','T','B',
+   what we discussed before was different)
+9. Same thing for BasisOfRecord ('O','L','S','G','P','D')